Skip to main content

 The da Vinci system uses electrosurgical instruments that can cause burns if current leaks to unintended areas.
 Research from the University of Western Ontario tested 37 da Vinci instruments and found all of them had “energy leakage”—some sufficient to cause electrical burns.

-Lawsuits allege that cracks or slits in rubber tip covers allow electricity to escape without surgeons’ knowledge, burning internal organs.
+How it happens: Cracks or slits in rubber tip covers allow electricity to escape without surgeons’ knowledge, burning internal organs.
+A surgeon would rarely be aware of arcing during a procedure, and symptoms may take several days to appear.

 Organ Perforation and Laceration